-Each student matriculating in Fall 2015 and thereafter must complete six credits of experiential learning electives.
+Each student must complete six credits of experiential learning electives.
 Courses qualifying for experiential learning credit shall be numbered at the 5000 level.

 To qualify as a 5000-level experiential learning elective, a course must be primarily experiential in nature and must: